mattppal/blog/src/content/blog/what-is-delta.md

 ![Uniform read performance](/posts/what-is-delta/uniform-read.png)

 This is some 4D chess-type stuff from Databricks.
 It's a way for them to say "Hey, we're unifying the data space," while continuing to build market share and keep their formats in production.
-It's a clever move, for sure.
+It's a clever one, for sure.
 We saw the same theme at the Data+AI Summit, where a major focus was on providing services that were universally accessible (marketplace, apps, etc).

+This parallels Snowflake's announcement of managed [Iceberg Catalog support](https://www.snowflake.com/blog/iceberg-tables-catalog-support-available-now/).
+My hunch is that Databricks saw the writing on the wall and wanted to avoid a situation where using Iceberg = using Snowflake.

+WAIT!
+We don't talk about things without explaining them first here, so what's a catalog?
+Let's hear it straight from Snowflake:

+> A key benefit of open table formats, such as Apache Iceberg, is the ability to use multiple compute engines over a single copy of the data.
+What enables multiple, concurrent writers to run ACID transactions is a catalog.
+A catalog tracks tables and abstracts physical file paths in queries, making it easier to interact with tables.
+A catalog serves as an option to ensure all readers have the same view, and to make it cleaner to manage the underlying files.

+That's a great description!
+If you thought, "Huh, I wonder if Databricks has a competing service," you'd be [💯 percent correct.](https://www.databricks.com/product/unity-catalog).
+Unity Catalog is a _much_ more complex topic, so we'll save that discussion for another post, but you can [read more here](https://docs.databricks.com/data-governance/unity-catalog/index.html).

-While I'm largely [against the Databricks/Snowflake beef](/posts/data-ai-23-rated/#-beef-with-snowflake), it's awesome to see competition producing something _good_ for the community— interoperability is undoubtedly a benefit.
+While I'm largely [against the Databricks/Snowflake beef](/posts/data-ai-23-rated/#-beef-with-snowflake), it's awesome to see competition producing something _good_ for the community— interoperability is undoubtedly a good thing.
 Improving performance _across_ formats benefits everyone.
 I applaud them on their decision and work— I think it's insanely cool.

 ## Conclusion

 That's pretty much it!
-Delta's a great example of powerful technology: incredibly simple at its core, but insanely functional in practice.
+Delta's a great example of powerful technology: simple at its core, but insanely functional in practice.

 With Delta 3.0, the team continues to innovate and takes a major step towards the unification of lakehouse storage frameworks.

-As much as the term lakehouse is annoying, it's here to stay, so I might as well use it.
-At the very least, please try to come up with more original puns the next time you talk about "visiting a lakehouse" in your data presentation. 😑
+Yes, the term lakehouse is annoying and _every_ presentation makes a joke about it, but it's here to stay so I might as well use it.
+At the very least, we, as a data community, need to come up with better puns! 😂

-In a future post, we might dig into some more advanced features of Delta— Liquid clustering (and `ZORDER` by relation), Optimistic Concurrency Control, and much more!
+In a future post, we might dig into some more advanced features of Delta like Liquid clustering (and `ZORDER` by relation) and Optimistic Concurrency Control.
+As I just mentioned, Unity Catalog is another complex subject that needs thorough dissection.

+If you have a topic you'd like to see here, [drop me a note](/about/#contact)!